dbfarms/cac-farmshop/readme.md

  -stays along top w/ scroll down

 4-admin
-  -sessionStorage id is undefined ... always? sometimes?
+  -users list page, should have their information (i.e. farmer, customer) with links to orders (for or from) -sessionStorage id is undefined ... always? sometimes?
   -users_controller needs to authorization in addition authentication -two headers when new user created as an admin cuase of the dtermining factor for which routes should show up so just fix that